 Your images never leave your device.
 Resizing and atlas compositing happen here in your browser; this page makes no network requests with your files.

 Grouped by size in blocks.
-Every painting is replaceable.
+Every painting is replaceable on Java and Bedrock.

 A custom painting pack replaces the art on Minecraft's paintings with your own images, with no game files touched.
 Pick a painting, drop in an image, and the tool fits it to that painting's exact shape and builds a resource pack you load like any other.
 It all happens in your browser, so nothing uploads and there is no watermark.